gmgeo/osmic/tools/export.md

   * `background`- specify a hexadecimal colour value for the sprite background fill e.g. `#efefef`, if not specified it defaults to transparent
   * `filename`- specify the filename of the sprite, if not specified defaults to `sprite`
   * `size_filter` - specify the size version (e.g. 14 for all icon-id-14.svg) which should be included in the sprite - all other sizes are left out, if not specified no filter is applied

+* `font` - a list of configuration options for icon font generation
+  * `output` - specify the output directory for the font files, if not specified it defaults to `./font`, can be either an absolute or relative path
+  * `size_filter` - specify the size version (e.g. 14 for all icon-id-14.svg) which should be included in the icon font - all other sizes are left out, if not specified the filter defaults to 14